Makurazaki, Kagoshima: History

 The area of Makurazaki is part of ancient Satsuma Province and was part of the holdings of Satsuma Domain in the Edo period.
-The village of Tonangata in Kawabe District was established on April 1, 1889 with the creation of the modern municipalities system.
-Tonangata was raised to town status on July 1, 1923 and renamed Makurazaki.
-On September 17, 1945 the Makurazaki Typhoon made landfall at Makurazaki and killed 12 people, destroying 2,339 houses.
+The village of Tonangata in Kawabe District was established on April 1, 1889, with the creation of the modern municipalities system.
+Tonangata was raised to town status on July 1, 1923, and renamed Makurazaki.
+On September 17, 1945, the Makurazaki Typhoon made landfall at Makurazaki and killed 12 people, destroying 2,339 houses.
 (Nationwide, 2,473 people were killed, 1,283 were missing, 89,839 houses were damaged, and 273,888 houses were flooded.)
 Makurazaki was raised to city status on September 1, 1949.
 Plans to merge Makurazaki and neighboring Chiran, Kagoshima were defeated in 2004, with Chiran subsequently becoming part of Minamikyushu.

 Government

-Makurazaka has a mayor-council form of government with a directly elected mayor and a unicameral city council of 14 members.
-Makurazaka contributes one member to the Kagoshima Prefectural Assembly.
+Makurazaki has a mayor-council form of government with a directly elected mayor and a unicameral city council of 14 members.
+Makurazaki contributes one member to the Kagoshima Prefectural Assembly.
 In terms of national politics, the city is part of the Kagoshima 2nd district of the lower house of the Diet of Japan.